-Thus, Our Sunday Visitor invited me to write a special section for their newsweekly examining the ten most common arguments for "same-sex marriage."
-You've likely heard many of these from friends, family members, co-workers, and commenters around the Internet.
+The first article responded to the ten most common arguments for “same-sex marriage.”
+You’ve likely heard many of these from friends, family members, co-workers, and commenters around the Internet.
 The arguments I cover include:

 - Marriage has evolved throughout history, so it can change again.

 - Everyone has the right to marry whomever he or she loves.

 - “Same-sex marriage” won’t affect you, so what’s the big deal?

 - “Same-sex marriage” will not lead to other redefinitions.

 - If same-sex couples can’t marry because they can’t reproduce, why can infertile couples marry?

 - Children will not be affected since there is no difference between same-sex parents and opposite-sex parents.